SkolaRapp/TicTacToe/docs/adminManual.md

 2. Setup the Heroku Toolbelt https://devcenter.heroku.com/articles/heroku-cli

-3. Sign in using the Heroku Toolbelt i
+3. Sign in using the Heroku Toolbelt

-4. Using the same repo as in the first part of the assignment; in the root create a new Heroku app: heroku	apps:create
+4. In the root of the repo create a new Heroku app: heroku apps:create

 5. Take a look at https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku#introduction